mesosphere/d2iq-engineering-blog/content/posts/a-tale-of-two-image-tools-skopeo-and-crane/index.md

 The output of the command above just shows the last few lines, but from that you can see that the referenced layer is literally just a gzipped tarball of a filesystem.
 Super simple!

-We've just used one of the tools, `crane`, to inspect images directly from the registry with no container runtime locally!
+We've just used one of the tools, [`crane`][crane], to inspect images directly from the registry with no container runtime locally!

 ## Cookbook

-Let's now show some of the operations that both `skopeo` and `crane` support when using the tools as CLIs.
+Let's now show some of the operations that both [`skopeo`][skopeo] and [`crane`][crane] support when using the tools as CLIs.

 ### Moving images between registries

-It is very common to move images between registries, whether that is because your clusters are running in air-gapped (i.e. disconnected) environments, to promote images between dev/test/staging/production registries, etc. If you're using an OCI registry such as [Harbor](https://goharbor.io/) then you can do this via [replication](https://goharbor.io/docs/2.7.0/administration/configuring-replication/), but if not, or if you just want to ad-hoc copying of images, then both `crane` and `skopeo` are really useful.
+It is very common to move images between registries, whether that is because your clusters are running in air-gapped (i.e. disconnected) environments, to promote images between dev/test/staging/production registries, etc. If you're using an OCI registry such as [Harbor][harbor] then you can do this via [replication][harbor replication], but if not, or if you just want to ad-hoc copying of images, then both [`crane`][crane] and [`skopeo`][skopeo] are really useful.

-If you want to follow along, first we'll create a temporary registry locally (you'll need a container runtime, we'll use [Docker](https://docker.com/)) so we can use that for this demo:
+If you want to follow along, first we'll create a temporary registry locally (you'll need a container runtime, we'll use [Docker][docker]) so we can use that for this demo:

 ```shell
 docker run --rm -d -p 5000:5000 registry:2
 ```

-We can use `crane` to check the registry is working:
+We can use [`crane`][crane] to check the registry is working:

 ```shell
 crane catalog localhost:5000
 ```

 Nothing will be returned as this is an empty registry.
 Now let's copy an image to our registry.
-With `crane` we can use:
+With [`crane`][crane] we can use:

 ```shell
 $ crane copy busybox:1.36 localhost:5000/library/busybox:1.36